Lectures & workshops

 Lecture on and for higher education:

-• Students’ use of ChatGPT without their teachers’ knowledge; the limitations of text-matching programmes; and suggestions for validating students’ knowledge levels in an era of widespread generative AI
+• Students’ use of ChatGPT without their teachers’ knowledge; the limitations of text-matching programmes; and suggestions for validating students’ knowledge levels in an era of widespread generative AI such as for example chatGPT.
+The focus is on validating who has done what and how assignments have been completed.

 • Information or knowledge?
-How can students' knowledge development and their willingness to learn be strengthened in a society where information is just a click or a prompt away
+How can students' knowledge development and their willingness to learn be strengthened in a society where information is just a click or a prompt away.

 • What can teachers and educational establishments do to enhance the validation of student’s graded assignments in an era of generative AI?